tulabingryan/Autonomous-Driving-Detect-Car-Lanes/README.md

     cv2.line(img,(int(x1),int(y1)),(int(x2),int(y2)), color, thickness)

 However, this method requires more lines of code and is only limited to straight lines.
-So I had decided to use the numpy.polyfit function which can extrapolate into several polynomial degree.
+So I had decided to use the numpy.polyfit function which can extrapolate into other degrees of fitting.
 I did try the second degree approximation but somehow it makes the annotation lines too "snaky".
 Hence, in the end, I still settled on the linear approximation which I think sufficient for the requirements of this project.

-I am planning to improve the codes though to make it more generic and follow a curve line.
+I am planning to improve the codes though to make it more generic and follow a curve line in the future.
 I think this would be implemented in the project 4.